robertwahler/jammer/README.md

 --------

 * Loosely coupled, type safe event system
+* Unit testing of custom framework for both straight-up C# and Unity Monobehaviours
 * Single scene or multi-scene game support.
-Game can be started from any scene to speed development testing.
+Play testing can be started from any scene to speed development.
 * Lighting fast syntax checking for Vim users
 * Optional Ruby scripting framework to make CLI tasks easy to create and maintain.
 See [./tasks/README.md](tasks/README.md)